Drawer usage guidelines

 Section titled “Properties”Press the buttons to make the drawers appear.

-import { Button, UNSTABLE_Drawer as Drawer, UNSTABLE_DrawerBody as DrawerBody, UNSTABLE_DrawerRoot as DrawerRoot, Stack, Text,} from '@cimpress-ui/react';
+import { Button, Drawer, DrawerBody, DrawerRoot, Stack, Text } from '@cimpress-ui/react';

 export default function Demo() { return ( <Stack gap={16}> <Stack gap={16} direction="horizontal" wrap> <DrawerRoot> <Button>Small</Button> <Drawer title="Small drawer" size="small"> <DrawerBody> This is a small drawer.
 If viewed on a smaller device, this drawer will fill the available space. </DrawerBody> </Drawer> </DrawerRoot>